 What Are Merchant Accounts?

 When applying for payment processing services, your type of merchant account will be distinguished as either low-risk or high-risk.
 Payment processors determine your risk level based on key pieces of information about your business such as age, industry, credit score, reputation, and so forth.
-With the risk level that has been assigned, your type of rates and account options will be provided by the processor.
+The processor will also provide your rates and account options based on the assigned risk level.

 Redeeming a merchant account can only be done through a merchant service provider.
 Based on your merchant account ranking, your processing provider could be an independent office that has relationships with multiple banks or it could be a singular bank or processor.